 Zenith Bank maintains an effective communication with its shareholders, which enables them understand our business, financial condition and operating performance and trends.
-Apart from our annual report and accounts, proxy statements and formal shareholders' meetings, we maintain a rich website (with suggestion boxes) that provide information on a wide range of issues for all stakeholders.
+Apart from our annual report and accounts, proxy statements and formal shareholders' meetings, we maintain a rich website (with suggestion boxes) that provide information on a wide range of issues for all stakeholders requirements of the Nigeria Stock Exchange.
+The Bank has an Investors Relations Unit which holds regular forum to brief all stakeholders on operations of the Bank.

-Also, a quarterly publication of the Bank and group performance is made in line with the disclosure requirements of the Nigeria Stock Exchange.
+Also, a quarterly publication of the Bank and group performance is made in line with the disclosure